Saudi Arabian National Guard: Tribal militia

 The second component of the national guard is the Fowj (Arabic:فَيْج (also fayj) "legman, courier; company"), made up of Bedouin tribal (militia) battalions under the command of local sheikhs.
 These men, often the sons of local chiefs or of veterans of the original Ikhwan forces, reported for duty about once a month for the purpose of receiving stipends.
-They were provided with obsolete rifles, although many had individually acquired AK-47 assault rifles.
+They were provided with obsolete rifles, although many had individually acquired Kalashnikov assault rifles.
 Although neither particularly well trained nor well equipped, they could be counted on to be loyal to the House of Saud if called for service.
 Their enrollment in the guard is largely a means to bolster the subsidies paid to local sheikhs and to retain the support of their tribes.
 The Fowj is currently organized into 27 battalions with approximately 27,000 men.

 Uniforms

 Uniforms worn by personnel of Saudi Arabia's national guard are closely patterned on the British and United States models that influenced them during their early development.
 The most common uniform colors are khaki or olive drab.
 Officers had semidress uniforms for various functions and dress uniforms for formal occasions.
 All personnel wear berets, and officers also have peaked caps.

 When in modern uniforms personnel wear a red beret.
 British three color British Desert pattern DPM used throughout the Middle East, American Desert Camouflage Uniform (DCU), used in Iraq and other desert regions throughout the Middle East and North Africa (MENA) regions.
 Some units still wear the American Desert Battle Dress Uniform of which a Saudi grey variant is worn by SANG security guards.

 These are being replaced by several new digital or pixelated camouflage designs with an embedded Saudi Arabian National Guard crest.
 National guardsmen often wear the traditional red-checkered keffiyeh Arab headdress.
 Tribal units often wear the thawb with crossed bandoliers.